Andyargueasae/chloroscan/README.rst

 Installation
 ============

-To install the workflow, use pip3:
+To install the workflow, use pip3.
+The background environment will require Python <4.0, >=3.9.

 .. code-block:: bash